-BENEFIT WHAT IT IS WHO CAN GET THIS BENEFIT WHAT YOU DO NOT G ET WITH THIS BENEFIT Case Management A case manager may be assigned to help you plan for and receive health care services.
+BENEFIT WHAT IT IS WHO CAN GET THIS BENEFIT WHAT YOU DO NOT GET WITH THIS BENEFIT Case Management A case manager may be assigned to help you plan for and receive health care services.
 The case manager also keeps track of what services are needed and what has been provided.
 You must communicate with case manager to receive effective case management.
-(1) Children with special health care needs; (2) Pregnant and postpartum women; (3) Individuals with HIV/ AIDS; (4) Individuals who are Homeless; (5) Individuals with physical or developmental disabilities; (6) Children in State- supervised care (7) Case management provided by MCO for other members as needed Diabetes Care Special services, medical equipment, and supplies for members with diabetes.
+(1) Children with special health care needs; (2) Pregnant and postpartum women; (3) Individuals with HIV/AIDS; (4) Individuals who are Homeless; (5) Individuals with physical or developmental disabilities; (6) Children in Statesupervised care (7) Case management provided by MCO for other members as needed Diabetes Care Special services, medical equipment, and supplies for members with diabetes.
 Members who have been diagnosed with diabetes.
 Diabetes Prevention Program A program to prevent diabetes in members who are at risk.
 Members 18 to 64 years old who are overweight and have elevated blood glucose level or a history of diabetes during pregnancy.
 Not eligible if previously diagnosed with diabetes or if pregnant.
 Podiatry Foot care when medically needed.
 All members Routine foot care; unless you are under 21 years of age or have diabetes or vascular disease affecting the lower extremities.

-BENEFIT WHAT IT IS WHO CAN GET THIS BENEFIT WHAT YOU DO NOT G ET WITH THIS BENEFIT

-Vision Care Eye Exams Exams - all More than one pair of

-Under 21 : one exam members. glasses per year unless

-every year. lost, stolen, broken or new

-Glasses and contact lenses - prescription needed.

-21 and Older: one exam Members under age 21.

-every two years

-Glasses.

-Under 21 only

-Contact lenses if there is

-a medical reason why

-glasses will not work.

-Oxygen and Treatment to help All members

-Respiratory breathing

-Equipment problems
+BENEFIT WHAT IT IS WHO CAN GET THIS BENEFIT WHAT YOU DO NOT GET WITH THIS BENEFIT Vision Care Eye Exams Under 21: one exam every year.
+21 and Older: one exam every two years Glasses.
+Under 21 only Contact lenses if there is a medical reason why glasses will not work.
+Exams - all members.
+Glasses and contact lenses - Members under age 21.
+More than one pair of glasses per year unless lost, stolen, broken or new prescription needed.
+Oxygen and Respiratory Equipment Treatment to help breathing problems All members